gkevinb/blog/content/post/deploy-vue-to-github-pages.md

 ## Step 3: Create Github Repo

-Now we create the Github repository for the Vue project.
+Now we create the **Github** repository for the Vue project.
 If you are creating a user site, it is important that you repository is named in a specific way.
 The repo must be named as such: `<github-username>.github.io`

-If you are making a project site, then create a Github repo and name it `<project-name>` , the arbitrary project name you have been using througout following this tutorial.
+If you are making a project site, then create a **Github** repo and name it `<project-name>` , the arbitrary project name you have been using througout following this tutorial.
 It is important the names match exactly with the name in the `vue.config.js` file, otherwise the website will not find the JavaScript and CSS resources.

-Once you create the Github repo, connect it with your local project and make sure to commit and push all the changes to Github.
+Once you create the **Github** repo, connect it with your local project and make sure to commit and push all the changes to **Github**.

 ## Step 4: Configure Github Pages

-Go to the settings of your Github repository, and scroll down until you see the Github Pages section.
+Go to the settings of your **Github** repository, and scroll down until you see the **Github Pages** section.
 To configure for a user site, you can only choose `master branch`, so go ahead and choose it.
 For project sites, choose `master branch /docs folder`, since that is where we placed the build contents.
 Also it is a good idea to check in the `Enforce HTTPS` as well, to add an extra layer of security to your site.

 ![Github Pages Settings](/img/githubpages.png)